 Throughout the year, numerous events provide special moments in the life of this community.

-Alumni Homecoming Weekend (fourth weekend in September).
+Alumni Homecoming Weekend (late September or early October).
 Students have the opportunity to interact with alumni in various settings.
 Events for alumni include class reunions, athletic games, concerts, a banquet and worship time.

 Christmas festivities peak during the last week before the term ends.
 Music programs, special meals, special chapels and mod activities help prepare students to commemorate the birth of Christ.

 Grandparent Day (spring).
 The schedule includes class visits, special seminars and a dinner that students attend with their grandparents.

 New Alumni Dinner (April).
 Hesston College’s newest alumni are welcomed to the Alumni Association at this special dinner provided by the Advancement division of the college.
 Students are strongly encouraged to attend, and college schedules are cleared to enable them to do so.